by Sharon Staley

 Here are some things to consider when preparing to work with an interior designer:

-- his response Create a wish list.
+- Create a wish list.
 Before the first meeting write down your basic thoughts about your project, ie. size, style, layout, special features, how you plan to use the space.

 - Value chemistry.
 Get to know the designer’s personality.
 Notice how she/he carries herself/himself and communicates.
 Is she/he excited about your project?
 Do you like her/him?